 What does it matter, you say, if one character in one television show doesn’t come out.
 There are plenty of gay main characters in movies and television, aren’t there?
 Well, in actual fact, there are not.
 Look around you.
 There are very few lead characters in any mainstream works who would admit to being gay.
 Side characters do, and most of those are relegated to being jokes or being killed off.
 Even in the twenty-first century, where you would think that gay main characters would be acceptable to a mainstream audience, I can’t think of one off the top of my head.

 What did we get instead?
 A story where it was suggested that Sherlock slept with a female character, who by the way has said unambiguously that she was a gay woman.
-A story where our main, gay coded, character said “I love you” to another woman who has a crush on him.
+A story where our main, gay coded, character said “I love you” to a woman who has a crush on him and whose affections he has previously scorned.
 Multiple images of his best friend’s wife and child to solidify the fact that John Watson is not, nor could ever be accused of having an interest in sexual relations with another man.
 In fact, it went out of its way to scream, “NO HOMO!” to its audience.
 To state that anyone who thought the character was gay was overthinking things.
 It told everyone that it was perfectly fine with keeping suggestions of homosexuality in the closet for another several years.

 So what are the consequences?